ZaharalitaLove/-Sudoku-Solver-Assembly-Program/README.md

 # -Sudoku-Solver-Assembly-Program

+Project Overview:

 Sudoku solver for a 3x3 Latin Square written in HMMM assembly language.
-The program uses a depth-first search algorithm and recursive problem-solving.
-The program handles input, checks the validity of board states, and solves the puzzle efficiently within the memory limitations of the HMMM system.
+The solver starts at the first square, tries possible values, and recursively continues solving the puzzle.
+If a conflict occurs, it backtracks and tries different values.

+Features:

+* Memory Management
+* Backtracking
+* Recursive Depth-First Search
+* Assembly Language

+Files:

+sudokish.hmmm - file containing the bare  HMMM instructions for solving the sudoku boards.

+How-To:
+* Load Sudokish.lbl into the HMMM simulator.
+* Input a 3x3 board with values 1,2,4 or 0 (0 for empty cells that need to be solved).
+* Run the program.